tskit-dev/tskit/docs/glossary.md

   single {ref}`edge <sec_data_model_definitions_edge>`, and adjacent trees
   may differ by only a few such edges.
-These edges connect {ref}`nodes <sec_data_model_definitions_node>` (genomes) in the tree sequence, forming a structure which is technically known as a network or graph.
+These edges connect {ref}`nodes <sec_data_model_definitions_node>` (genomes) in the tree sequence, forming  a network or graph.
 Graphs of this sort are sometimes called ancestral recombination graphs (ARGs), hence tree sequences provide a flexible way to encode multiple types of ARG.